DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 The Pros

-Much like the other expensive subscription-based service, the user interface holds up to the standard of modern web design and applications.
+Like the other expensive subscription-based services, the user interface meets the standard of modern web design and applications.

-Motion Array integrates with major editing software like Adobe programs, Final Cut Pro, and DaVinci Resolve.
+Motion Array integrates with major editing software like Adobe, Final Cut Pro, and DaVinci Resolve.

 The Cons

-Despite the extensive library of SFX, there is a limited selection for guns sounds.
+Despite the extensive library of SFX, there is a limited selection of gun sounds.

 Conclusion